Plant: Diversity

 The desmid Cosmarium botrytis is a single cell.

 The coast redwood Sequoia sempervirens is up to 380 ft tall.

 There are about 382,000 accepted species of plants, of which the great majority, some 283,000, produce seeds.
 The table below shows some species count estimates of different green plant (Viridiplantae) divisions.
-About 85–90% of all plants are flowering plants.
+About 85–90% of all plant species are flowering plants.
 Several projects are currently attempting to collect records on all plant taxa in online databases, e.g. the World Flora Online.

-Plants range in scale from single-celled organisms such as desmids (from 10 micrometres across) and picozoa (less than 3 um across), to the largest trees (megaflora) such as the conifer Sequoia sempervirens (up to 380 ft tall) and the angiosperm Eucalyptus regnans (up to 325 ft tall).
+Plants in a broad sense range in scale from single-celled organisms such as desmids (from 10 micrometres across) and picozoa (less than 3 um across), to the largest trees (megaflora) such as the conifer Sequoia sempervirens (up to 380 ft tall) and the angiosperm Eucalyptus regnans (up to 325 ft tall).